Katleho-codes/promelzi/README.md

 - [x] Can update a risk owner
 - [x] Can delete a risk owner
 - [x] Mobile responsive
+- [x] Search function
+- [x] Can sort table by clicking on any column head

 ## Tech used

 - Next.js
 - Typescript
+- Tailwind CSS
 - JSON server

 ### How to start